arc-space/arc-whitepaper/roadmap.md

 > <sub>*Storage: Max supply based on Stage 2*</sub> <br />
 > <sub>*(Creation of DAOs)*</sub>

-* **Total Supply:** The total supply has its limits defined by the local node configurations of *Stage 2* and can be different within sectors as defined in *Stage 1*.
+* **Total Supply:** The total supply has its limits defined by the local node configurations of *Act 2* and can be different within sectors as defined in *Act 1*.
 * **Time Frame:** The time to register extra Actors and DAOs is unlimited, but once a sector runs out only expansion or destruction of that what is will enable the creation of something new.

 ---